Diplo discography

-American DJ and record producer Diplo has released four studio albums, two reissue albums, ten EPs, six compilation albums, five mixtapes, one live album and a series of singles, music videos and other appearances.
+American DJ and record producer Diplo has released six solo studio albums, two collaborative studio albums, ten EPs, six compilation albums, six mixtapes, one live album and a series of singles, music videos and other appearances.
 His alias, short for Diplodocus, derives from his childhood fascination with dinosaurs.
 During his rise to fame, Diplo worked with British musician M.I.A., an artist who is credited with giving him exposure in his early career.
 Since then, Diplo has worked on production and mixtape projects with many other pop artists, such as Die Antwoord, Britney Spears, Madonna, Shakira, Beyoncé, No Doubt, Justin Bieber, Usher, Snoop Dogg, Chris Brown, CL, and G-Dragon.
 As an artist, Diplo, combined with his other collaborations Major Lazer, Jack Ü and Silk City, three electronic groups.